 The launch will see another 31 million cases of goods a year moved across the country by Tesco’s rail network, rather than by lorry, as the retailer continues to roll out its rail service across the UK.

-Instead, the goods will be brought in by train to Maritime’s rail terminal in Manchester, with Maritime’s fleet completing final-mile deliveries to Tesco’s regional distribution centre and store locations in the northwest.
+Instead, the goods will be brought in by train to Maritime’s rail terminal in Manchester, with Maritime’s fleet completing final-mile deliveries to Tesco’s regional distribution centre and stores in the region.

-The retailer said the move will save more than 6,000 tonnes of carbon emissions and brings the total number of cases moved by the Tesco rail network to more than 300 million cases per year, equating to over six million cases per week and increasing to more than seven million during peak periods.
+The retailer said the move will save more than 6,000 tonnes of carbon emissions and brings the total number of cases moved by the Tesco rail network to more than 300 million per year, equating to over 6 million cases per week and increasing to more than 7 million during peak periods.

 Tesco said that by delivering by rail to Trafford Park, products are much closer to stores for the final step in the delivery process, with Maritime Transport’s fleet of lorries collecting cases of goods off the train and delivering them direct to store.